The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: Semisimple Differentiability and the Steinmann Relations

-is a well-defined isomorphism of vector spaces. \end{thm} \begin{proof} The map is well-defined since for any $\textbf{\textit{f}}\in \bigotimes_j \oS_{S_j}^\ast[I]$, the product $\boldsymbol{\mu}_P(\textbf{\textit{f}})$ is semisimply differentiable by \autoref{prop:delayer}.
-We have already seen that $\boldsymbol{\mu}_P$ is injective.
+is a well-defined isomorphism of vector spaces. \end{thm} \begin{proof} The map is well-defined since for any $\textbf{\textit{f}}\in \bigotimes_j \oS^\ast[^{I\! } S_j ]$, the product $\textbf{prod}_P(\textbf{\textit{f}})$ is semisimply differentiable by \autoref{prop:delayer}.
+We have already seen that $\textbf{prod}_P$ is injective.

-For surjectivity, let $f\in \oS^\ast_P[I]$ be any nonzero functional.
+For surjectivity, let $f\in \oS^\ast[P]$ be any nonzero functional.
 In particular, $f$ is semisimple.
-Since semisimple functionals are superpositions of products of simple functionals, we may assume that $f$ is a product of simple functionals.
+Since semisimple functionals are superpositions of external products of simple functionals, we may assume that $f$ is an external product of simple functionals.
 Thus, let

 Simple does not imply semisimply differentiable, so we still need to show that

 Let $\mathcal{T}_m$ be a tree over the block $S_m$ of $P$.
 We have